 Better Care Fund

 The Better Care Fund (formerly known as the Integration Transformation Fund) is intended to incentivise the NHS and local government to work closer together focussed on patients.
-By increasing the integration of health and care services, the Government has predicted that patients will stay independent and healthier for longer, unnecessary hospital stays will be prevented and patients and their families will have more confidence in the service being provided.
+By increasing the integration of health and care services, the Government predicted that patients would stay independent and healthier for longer, unnecessary hospital stays will be prevented and patients and their families will have more confidence in the service being provided.

 The local plans should explain in detail how localities will meet a number of criteria, including how they plan to provide: